Tony Vargas: COVID-19 pandemic

 On July 29, 2020, Vargas attempted to suspend the Nebraska legislature's regular rules of order to introduce a bill that would enforce Centers for Disease Control and Prevention guidelines in meatpacking plants to respond to the COVID-19 pandemic.
 The motion failed to pass.

+U.S. House campaigns

-2022 congressional election
+2022

 In July 2021, Vargas announced his candidacy for Nebraska's 2nd congressional district in the 2022 election.
-He won the Democratic primary on May 10, 2022, but lost the general election against Republican incumbent Don Bacon in November.
+He won the Democratic primary on May 10, 2022, but lost the general election to Republican incumbent Don Bacon in November by 2.6% (5,856 votes).

+2024

+In July 2023, Vargas announced his candidacy for Nebraska's 2nd congressional district in the 2024 election.

+Political positions

+In February 2024, Vargas introduced Legislative Bill 1355.
+The bill would provide $4 million a year from the Nebraska Opioid Recovery Fund to fund opioid treatment and overdose response programs.

+In March 2024, Vargas and Senator Wendy DeBoer introduced two bills focused on housing affordability.

+Vargas wants to codify abortion rights into federal law.

+Vargas signed the U.S. Term Limits pledge.

 Personal life

-Vargas is married to his wife Lauren.
-He is a Catholic and resides in South Omaha, Nebraska.
-He has two children.
+Vargas is Catholic and resides in South Omaha, Nebraska, with his wife, Lauren, who is a special education teacher.
+They moved to Nebraska in 2012 after she was accepted into Creighton University School of Law.
+They have two children.

-His father, Virgilio Antonio Vargas, died on April 29, 2020 from COVID-19 at the beginning of the global pandemic.
+His father, Virgilio Antonio Vargas, died on April 29, 2020, from COVID-19 at the beginning of the global pandemic.